wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MigrationStrategy.md

 3. Create dba.dat files and remove any configuration files for example /home/bob/scratchconfiguration.php /home/bob/scratchwp-config.php

+4. Create a private repository with your git provider

+>     <identifier>-webroot-sourcecode-baseline

-4. Create a private repository with your git provider \<identity\>-webroot-sourcecode-baseline and push the entire contents of your working directory to the repository
+and push the entire contents of your working directory to the repository

 DATABASE